-- 1. The definition of medical services under the Medical Practice Act does not include acting as an intermediary by communicating a physician's message or order to another person, and therefore a person who merely acts as an intermediary to communicate a physician's message or order to another person is not subject to these Rules. - 2.
-The definition of medical services under the Medical Practice Act does not include gathering data.
+- 1. The definition of medical services under the Medical Practice Act does not include acting as an intermediary by communicating a physician's message or order to another person, or otherwise carrying out education activities as directed by the physician.
+Therefore a person who merely acts as an intermediary to communicate a physician's message or order to another person is not subject to these Rules. - 2.
+The definition of medical services under the Medical

+Practice Act does not include gathering data.
 A person who merely gathers data is not subject to these Rules.
-For example, performing phlebotomy, measuring vital signs, and gathering historical patient information is not subject to these Rules. - 3.
-Tattooing,- application of permanent makeup, superficial exfoliative therapies, such as microdermabrasion, and-other superficial skin treatments, and those services regulated by the Barber and Cosmetology Practice Act, section 12-8-101, et. seq., C.R.S., are not medical services. - 4.
-The use of Class I, II, IIIa medical devices, including Class I, II, IIIa lasers, does not constitute a medical service. - 5.
+For example, performing phlebotomy, measuring vital signs, and gathering historical patient information is not subject to these Rules.

+- 3. Tattooing, application of permanent makeup, superficial exfoliative therapies, such as microdermabrasion, other superficial skin treatments, and those services regulated by the Barber and Cosmetologist Practice Act, section 12-8-101, et. seq., C.R.S., are not medical services. - 4.
+The use of Class I, II, and IIIa medical devices, including Class I, II, and IIIa lasers, does not constitute a medical service. - 5.
 Monitoring of medication compliance is not a medical service. - 6.
-Medication Adminstration by Qualified Medication Administration Personnel (QMAP) who are regulated by the Colorado Department of Public Health and Environment is not included within the definition of medical services for purposes of this rule. - E. Delegated Medical Services Should Not Require Exercise of Medical Judgment - 1.
-A physician should not delegate a medical service requiring the exercise of medical judgment by the delegatee. delegated medical service may not require the exercise of medical judgment.
+Medication administration by Qualified Medication Administration Personnel (QMAP) who are regulated by the Colorado Department of Public Health and Environment is not included within the definition of medical services for purposes of this Rule. - E. Delegated Medical Services Should Not Require Exercise of Medical Judgment - 1.
+A physician should not delegate a medical service requiring the exercise of medical judgment by the delegatee. - 2.
+Delegated medical services should be limited to routine, technical services that do not require the special skills of a licensed physician. - F. Medical Services that May Not Be Delegated - 1.
+Prescription Medications - a.
+Prescribing of drugs may not be delegated under section 12-36-106(3)(l), C.R.S. and these Rules. - b.
+The ordering of a prescription refill by a delegatee does not constitute "the prescribing of drugs" provided that: